 The final event for the day was a whitewater rafting trip on the Shotover River.

 You may not have been able to see that Kate’s lifevest is personalized, this should give you a better look.

 Kate’s jacket is the Musto Br1 Channel style, and she also had her Ray-Ban folding Wayfarer sunglasses.

 The excursion was aboard a Shotover Jet, akin to what we call ‘jet boats’ here in the US.

 - Leave Queenstown and travel to Christchurch where William and Kate will see some of the progress and rebuilding that has taken place since the 2011 earthquake and will also take part in a brief ceremony remembering those killed in the earthquake

-- Take part in event commemorating the Cricket World Cup coming to Christchurch in 2015, less than a year from now (2011 Rugby World Cup matches were to played in Christchurch, but they were moved away because of the earthquake damage)
+- Take part in an event commemorating the Cricket World Cup coming to Christchurch in 2015, less than a year from now (2011 Rugby World Cup matches were to be played in Christchurch, but they were moved away because of the earthquake damage)